TheGrizzlyDev/bazelings/exercises/01_basic_cc_binary/README.md

 - metadata: unlike most build systems, targets in Bazel can generate a number of metadata, which are often read by other rules or Bazel itself to carry out useful functionalities
 - actions: individual commands that are executed to generate outputs

 Later on, we will be building our very own rules, but most of the time that isn't needed.
 You can usually find battle tested rules for your language (scala -> rules_scala, js -> rules_js, go -> rules_go, etc.) or tools (containers -> rules_oci, gazelle, etc.) readily available on [BCR](https://registry.bazel.build/)(Bazel Centraly Registry - a registry for Bazel native dependencies) or embedded within Bazel itself.
 A collection of rules is called `ruleset`.
-In the following exercises we will be focusing on C++, but don't worry, you won't have to be proficient about C++ at all!
+In the following exercise we will be focusing on C++, but don't worry, you won't have to be proficient about C++ at all!

 Most language rulesets expose some very similar rules to create libraries (\*_library), binaries (\*_binary)  and run tests (\*_test).
 We will start with a simple C++ binary built using the rule `cc_binary`.

+## Adding inputs

+Most rules in Bazel take 2 types of inputs, corresponding to two separate attributes:
+- srcs: contains the source file in the language you're writing in, like in this case C++ sources, headers or even archives.
+Usually this attribute restricts the kind of extensions that can be used and forwards a bunch of metadata downstream that is unique to the language itself
+- data: contains other inputs that are needed at runtime rather than at build time.
+Think datasets used by tests or configurations required by binaries

+For now, let's only focus on srcs since it's the simples of the 2.
+See the rule in `BUILD.bazel`?
+It's currently missing any srcs, so it doesn't know what files to compile.
+Can you fix that?